ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Test Passing Criteria:

 * The L2 must have calculated and recorded the Transaction Fee charged to the Transaction Sender.
-* The recorded Transaction Fee must be accessible by the user.
+* The recorded Transaction Fee must be accessible by the Transaction Sender.
 * The recorded Transaction Fee must match or is less than the Transaction Fee submitted by the Transaction Sender.

 #### **[R9]**